solo-io/gloo-portal-idp-connect/api/README.md

 # Overview

-This directory contains the API for Gloo Platform Portal IDP Connect.
+This directory contains the API for Gloo Gateway Portal IDP Connect.

 ## Generation